 For any other damage, you must immediately notify the utility company that is affected, even if the damage is minimal.
 In addition, you should file a Dig Safe violation/damage report.

-When should I report a Dig Safe violation?
+When should I report a Dig Safe violation or damage?

 You should file a Dig Safe violation/damage report whenever any damage occurs.
 In addition, you should file a Dig Safe violation/damage report whenever a utility company: